 - Must-read related posts

 How long do pepper seeds last?

 You don’t have to buy fresh pepper seeds every year if you get seeds from your harvest.
 As long as you store them properly, you can plant from the same set of seeds for several years.
 Of course, you will need to make sure that you are starting with mature seeds, since immature seeds will not germinate.
 As long as you get your seeds from fully ripened peppers that have developed their full color, the ripeness of the seeds shouldn’t be an issue.

-With perfect drying and storage methods — such as those used in labs — it’s possible to store seeds for as long as 25 years; in more normal circumstances, pepper seeds can be viable for up to five years but even that lifespan will depend on a few factors.
+With perfect drying and storage methods — such as those used in labs — it’s possible to store seeds for as long as 25 years; in more normal circumstances (like seeds from seed packets), pepper seeds can be viable for up to five years but even that lifespan will depend on a few factors.
 You can expect the viability to go down over time.

 –> Learn More: Saving Pepper Seeds – What You Need To Know